Joanna Lohman

 Joanna Christie Lohman (born June 26, 1982) is a retired American professional soccer midfielder/defender who last played for the Washington Spirit of the American National Women's Soccer League.
 She previously played for the Washington Freedom and Philadelphia Independence.
 In addition, she served as the general manager of the Washington Freedom Futures, the Washington Freedom Soccer Club's W-League team.
-Lohman is a former member of the United States women's national soccer team and author of the book Raising Tomorrow's Champions: What the Women's National Soccer Team Teaches Us About Grit, Authenticity and Winning that was released on March 3, 2021 by Inspire Digital Media.
+Lohman is a former member of the United States women's national soccer team and author of the book Raising Tomorrow's Champions: What the Women's National Soccer Team Teaches Us About Grit, Authenticity and Winning, which was released on March 3, 2021 by Inspire Digital Media.

 Early life

 Lohman grew up in Silver Spring, Maryland and attended Springbrook High School.
-In 1999, she was named an All-Met selection.
+In 1999, she was named an All-Met selection, and won the Maryland Gatorade high school girls soccer player of the year.

 Penn State

 Lohman was captain of the Penn State Nittany Lions from 2002 to 2003 and was the first four-time First Team All-Big Ten selection in the school's history.
 She earned a 3.98 GPA while obtaining her business degree at Penn State, resulting in her also being a four-time Academic All-American.
+In 2002, Lohman was a MAC Hermann Trophy finalist and earned first-team NCAA All-American honors for the second-straight year.
 In 2004, she was named Pennsylvania's NCAA Woman of the Year.
 In 2005, she was awarded the Big Ten Medal of Honor, which recognizes one male and one female student from the graduating class of each Big Ten member school, for demonstrating joint athletic and academic excellence throughout their college career.

-In 2002, Lohman was a MAC Hermann Trophy finalist and earned first-team NSCAA All-America honors for the second-straight year.

 Club career

 Lohman was selected by the Saint Louis Athletica during the 2008 WPS General Draft.
 Lohman did not want to leave the DC area, however, so Athletica traded Lohman's rights to the Washington Freedom in January 2009.
 She appeared in seven games with the Freedom during the 2009 season.

-In September 2009, Lohman traveled to Japan with Freedom teammate, Rebecca Moros to train with NTV Beleza, a professional team based outside of Tokyo.
+In September 2009, Lohman traveled to Japan with Freedom teammate Rebecca Moros to train with NTV Beleza, a professional team based outside of Tokyo.